port-labs/port-docs/docs/technical-reference/port-components/relation.md

 For example, a `deployment -> microservices` relation means that a `microservice` can be deployed many times, while a `deployment` represents a single `microservice`.
 :::
 :::note
-We will support multi-to-multi relations soon 🚀🤘
+We will support many-to-many relations soon 🚀🤘
 :::